Home

 DILL PICKLE RECIPE

-The grape leaves in the following recipe are optional, but they will add to the crispness of the pickles.
+The grape leaves in the following recipe are optional, but they will add to the crispness of this pickle recipe.

 • 20-25 Cucumbers (pickle size)